tokenring-ai/checkpoint/README.md

-# Checkpoint Package
+# @tokenring-ai/checkpoint

 ## Overview

 The `@tokenring-ai/checkpoint` package provides persistent state management for agents within the Token Ring Agent framework.
 It enables agents to save snapshots of their current state and restore them later, supporting workflow interruption, experimentation, and session recovery.

 **Key Features:**